kyma-project/btp-manager/docs/user/tutorials/04-20-create-btp-service-operator-secret.md

 # Create a Custom SAP BTP Service Operator Secret

-To create a custom SAP BTP service operator Secret, follow these steps:

 1. Get the access credentials of the SAP Service Manager instance with the `service-operator-access` plan from its ServiceBinding.
 Copy them from the BTP cockpit as a JSON.

 2. Create the `creds.json` file in your working directory and save the credentials there.